-As children take in what they’re learning by feeling and touching, we begin this lesson with a crafts activity.
-This is a great opportunity to sit and have fun with your child making the pairs of land and water forms in the plastic trays with clay or plasticine.
+As children take in what they’re learning by feeling and touching, we begin this lesson with a hands-on activity.
+This is a great opportunity to sit and have fun with your child making the pairs of land and water forms in plastic trays with clay or plasticine.

 After making the five pairs of trays, we select one pair and follow the procedures below: